Kenjutsu

 Kenjutsu (剣術) is an umbrella term for all (ko-budō) schools of Japanese swordsmanship, in particular those that predate the Meiji Restoration.
+Kenjutsu is a martial arts that more emphasizing in various real life sword combat scenario, rather than its modern adaptation, kendo, which is evolving more into some kind of modern sports with little targets, very few attacks pattern, and many rules.
 Some modern styles of kendo and iaido that were established in the 20th century also included modern forms of kenjutsu in their curriculum.
 Kenjutsu, which originated with the samurai class of feudal Japan, means "methods, techniques, and the art of the Japanese sword".
 This is opposed to kendo, which means "the way of the sword" and uses a bamboo sword (shinai) and protective armour (bōgu).

 The exact activities and conventions undertaken when practicing kenjutsu vary from school to school, where the word school here refers to the practice, methods, ethics, and metaphysics of a given tradition, yet commonly include practice of battlefield techniques without an opponent and techniques whereby two practitioners perform kata (featuring full contact strikes to the body in some styles and no body contact strikes permitted in others).
+Contact striking during kata is used for example in Ono Ha Ittō-ryū.

 Although kata training has always been the mainstay, in later periods, schools incorporated sparring under a variety of conditions, from using solid wooden bokutō to the use of a bamboo sword (shinai) and armor (bōgu).
 In modern times sparring in Japanese martial art is more strongly associated with kendo and is mainly practiced by students or the police force.
 Although kendo is common in Japan, it is also practiced in other countries around the world.

 History

 Early development

-It is thought likely that the first iron swords were manufactured in Japan in the fourth century, based on technology imported from China via the Korean peninsula.
-While swords clearly played an important cultural and religious role in ancient Japan, in the Heian period the globally recognised curved Japanese sword (the katana) was developed and swords became important weapons and symbolic items.
-The oldest schools in existence today arose in the Muromachi period (1336 to 1573), known for long periods of inter-state warfare.
+It is believed that the first iron swords were produced in Japan during the fourth century, utilizing technology introduced from China via the Korean Peninsula.
+Although swords held significant cultural and religious importance in ancient Japan, it was during the Heian period that the curved Japanese sword—now internationally recognized as the katana—was developed, marking their emergence as both practical weapons and symbolic objects.
+The oldest martial arts schools still in existence today originated during the Muromachi period (1336–1573), a time characterized by extended periods of inter-state warfare.
 Three major schools emerged during this period.